 - Mini ITX: 6.7 x 6.7 inches

-The same applies for the Power Supply Unit.
+The same applies to the Power Supply Unit.

-Other than that, the rest of the features a PC case offers are all optional.
+Other than that, a PC case’s other features are optional.
 This includes:

 - Front-Panel connectivity ports